 Adds the element e to the set operand.
 Does not affect operand if operand is not modifiable.

+apply (Expression e) / A apply(Expression e)

+Applies e to all elements in operand.
+Without aggregating declarator, nothing is returned and just a loop over all elements is executed.
+If an aggregator is declared, the operation returns a result of the type of the aggregator (denoted as A above).

 setOf(T) select (Expression e)

 Returns the elements in operand, which comply with the iterator e.

+setOf(A) collect (Expression e)

+Returns the results of applying the iterator expression e to all elements in operand.

 Sequence

 A Sequence is a Collection in which the elements are ordered.
 An element may be part of a Sequence more than once.
 Sequence inherits the operations from Collection.
 For convenience, we added some modifying operations, which may not be supported in certain settings (unmodifiable sequence), in particular in the context of operation types.